INMAS-Math/Workshop-01/README.md

 |16 |  Project 2 - Redfin | XX | N/A |

 # Anaconda Starter
 The material of this workshop is based on using jupyter notebooks.
 We will first describe how to get a proper installation of Anaconda, an open-source package manager and Python distribution that includes a suite of useful packages (in addition to basic Python) pre-installed, as well as package management tools.
 This package manager provides an easy way to manage and obtain additional Python packages that you will need in addition to basic Python.
-Don't worry: most if not all of the Python packages needed for the workshop are included in the default distribution.
+Don't worry however: most if not all Python packages needed for the first workshop are included in the default distribution.

 ## Introduction